 Shepherd Rosenblum MD recently wrote an article for a recent Healthcare Guide with The Franklin Times, “Understanding and Preventing ACL Injuries.”
 He shares that of the 250,000 surgical ACL repairs each year, most injuries are non-contact.
 This means cutting, twisting, and landing are risks for tears – and opportunities for pre-season training.
 Increasing agility, balance, strength, and core strength with neuromuscular training enables athletes to improve their alignment and protect their knees.

-To schedule an appointment with Dr. Rosenblum or any of our Orthopaedic Surgeons, please contact us at 919-220-5255.
+To schedule an appointment with Dr. Rosenblum or any of our orthopedic surgeons, please contact us.

 Read Dr. Rosenblum’s article in the 2016 Healthcare Guide of the Franklin Times (or click the image below to enlarge.)